vxgmichel/gambatte-terminal/README.md

   This is not always well supported.

-- **Support for the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)** This is mandatory if you're using Wayland, and recommended on every other platforms.
+- **Support for the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)** This is mandatory if you're using Wayland, and recommended on every other platform.
   In the case where the kitty keyboard protocol is not detected by `gambaterm`, the following fallbacks are implemented:
   * Linux: uses X11 through `python-xlib`
   * Macos: uses `pynput` (it requires granting specific authorizations to the terminal app)
-  * Windows: uses `pynput` (the key presses are detected even if the terminal windows is not focused) It is also mandatory when connecting to a `gambaterm` SSH server.
+  * Windows: uses `pynput` (the key presses are detected even if the terminal windows is not focused) Kitty keyboard support is mandatory for `gambaterm` telnet or SSH server.

 - **Good rendering performance**
-  The terminal has to be able to process about 500KB of requests per seconds for a smooth rendering of "intense" frames.
+  The terminal has to be able to process about 500KB or more of terminal sequences for a smooth 60fps rendering experience.

   Typically, the most intense bursts happen during screen transitions of two detailed scenes.
+  Some forms of post-process blitting and compression is used in all modes, and so bandwidth is of variable bitrate, but gameboy is capable of up to full-screen 60fps changes of up to 2Mbit in the highest graphics modes.

+- **kitty or sixel graphics**
+  A terminal with support for kitty and sixel graphics provides crisp integer scaling to all terminals where their graphics modes can be used and be automatically detected, though, at some cost of higher bandwidth and CPU usage.

+  For this reason, "auto-scaling" is enabled by default, that, for the first 90 seconds of the game or anytime after resize or change of modes, the size of the image may be reduced when frames drop below 50fps.
+Disable using ``--graphics-autoscale=off``.

+  Although Graphics modes (kitty, sixel) is preferred, counter-intuitively there is tremendous bandwidth savings by using a larger text area or smaller font, and larger window resolution, gambaterm automatically switches between graphics modes, changing to "text mode" when supported and fits on the screen.

+- Press `TILDE` (~) or `GRAVE_ACCENT` (\`) to check the current mode of gambaterm.
+This enables a status bar on the top of the window that displays the current FPS, Bandwidth, CPU Usage data, and current graphics mode.
+Press `BACKSPACE` or `DELETE` to switch available graphics modes.
+Press `TAB` in text mode to switch between 4, 8, 16, 256, and 24-bit color modes.

 The table below sums up my findings when I tried the most common terminal emulators.
 Here's about linux: